Guide to Beekeeping for Adults and Kids

 Understanding the bees is the best way to protect oneself from stings.
 Nonetheless, most beekeepers wear protective garments when interacting with the hive.
 A beekeeper may wear a hooded suit and gloves.
 He may also wear a hat and veil.
 Bees are more likely to sting the face, so most beekeepers wear at least a veil.
 Protective garments are usually light colored.
 Venom left on the suit from previous stings may cause the bees to become defensive, so suits should be washed regularly.

 Some beekeepers believe that the use of chemicals is too harmful to the bees and should be discontinued.
 They also believe that human interventions such as sugar water feeding, artificial insemination, and crop spraying are weakening the species of honeybees.
-Beekeepers who subscribe to this philosophy practice natural beekeeping, which utilizes a top-bar hive with movable combs.
+Beekeepers who subscribe to this philosophy practice natural beekeeping, one form of this utilizes a top-bar hive with movable combs.
 Natural beekeepers interfere with the bees’ lives as little as possible and collect honey only after meeting the needs of the bees.

 Similar to natural beekeepers, urban beekeepers try to simulate natural conditions for their bees.
 Urban beekeepers usually have small colonies that pollinate a garden.
 Currently, urban beekeeping is practiced in Tokyo, London, Paris, Washington, D.C., and Berlin.
 This type of beekeeping is common in areas where pesticides aren’t legal.